 This is the second post in our “Street Team 101” series

-The thought I have there is the first thing I always felt about running a street team: your team members will do amazing work if they see that the team is being managed and supported with care and love, and they’ll flounder and fall apathetic if the team is managed as an afterthought.
+Your team members will do amazing work if they see that the team is being managed and supported with care and love.
+But they’ll flounder and fall apathetic if the team is managed as an afterthought.

-It’s a simple enough concept.
-In Blink, Malcolm Gladwell wrote about the Broken Window Theory, probably another analogous situation.
-The bottom line – you want your new recruits to get the feeling, right off the bat, that the team they’re joining is fun, but organized and here to get. shit. done.
+Bottom line – you want your new recruits to get the feeling right off the bat that the team they’re joining is fun but organized and productive.

 The best way to make this impression on them from the start is by putting in a little bit of effort up front to get the team prepared and onboarded smoothly.

-It can be simple.
-Very, very, simple.
-In fact, “Packet” might even be a little strong: a couple pages outlining the need-to-know info in a PDF or Word Document can suffice.
+Your “Packet” can even be a few pages outlining the need-to-know info in a PDF or Word Document.
 And the best part – it’s the gift that keeps on giving.
 After you make it once, it can remain relevant (with minor changes as necessary) for years.

 - Welcome letter

 - History of your company/band/venue